freealise/freealise/plots/readme.md

 - research or law presented not as a paper or book but in interactive user-friendly media

-- Gospel of Mary as a song ("Hello Vatican!" the great commandment is theoretically true but practically unapplicable and brings trouble by oversimplification)
+- Gospel of Mary as a song ("Hello Vatican!" the great commandment is theoretically true but practically unapplicable and brings trouble by oversimplification); RV 'Taxi' cover

 - songs based on legislation (which is based on precedent which is a story appropriate for a song - FOSS licenses ?)